Monetary Regimes and Trade before the Classical Gold Standard: Evidence from the Latin Monetary Union: Results

 Here, I therefore evaluate whether the LMU trade effects were heterogeneous across countries exploiting the LMU-wide econometric estimates discussed in Section~\ref{sec:mainresults}, derived from Equation~\ref{eq: bilateral trade costs}, within a model-based approach, grounded in trade theory.
 There are two main reasons for preferring this approach.
 First, the model extends beyond partial equilibrium bilateral trade effects to assess the effects within a general equilibrium framework.
 By doing so, it also accounts for possible trade diversion effects, and therefore allows to calculate with more precision the total (and not only the bilateral) trade gains.
-Second, as it is based on LMU-wide estimates, it also minimizes the concerns noted in the previous paragraphs.
+Second, as it is based on LMU-wide estimates, it also minimizes the concerns noted in the previous paragraph.

-One of the beauties of this class of general equilibrium models---often referred to as ``universal gravity'' models \citep{AllenArkolakisTakahashi:20}---is that it allows to capture heterogeneous trade effects across countries even when a uniform reduction in trade costs across all country pairs within a currency union (or a trade agreement) is used.
+One of the beauties of this class of general equilibrium models---based on the exact-hat algebra approach of \citet{DekleEatonKortum:08} and \citet{CaliendoParro:15}, and encompassing more general “universal gravity” formulations such as \citet{AllenArkolakisTakahashi:20}---is that it allows to capture heterogeneous trade effects across countries even when a uniform reduction in trade costs across all country pairs within a currency union (or a trade agreement) is used.
 Indeed, the ``universal gravity'' is a powerful framework for economists seeking to understand how trade flows respond to changes in trade costs.
 When used in counterfactual simulations—--such as changing trade barriers within the LMU—--the model shows how trade between countries adjusts based on the structure of existing trade relationships.
 Crucially, it does this in a transparent and data-driven way: the size of country-level effects depends on how much countries involved in trade costs reductions already trade with each other.
 If two countries are major trading partners, a reduction in trade costs will lead to a large increase in their total trade; if their trade is minimal to begin with, the effect will be modest.
 This intuitive mechanism makes the model especially appealing for historical analysis, as it allows researchers to isolate the impact of trade cost changes within a rigorous yet tractable framework, without needing to model preferences, technologies, or other more complex dynamics.\footnote{For the details of the model, see Appendix~\ref{sec:theory_appendix}.}

 Therefore, building on this framework, it is possible to implement counterfactual simulations.
 The baseline consists of observed trade flows recorded in the database, i.e. the actual transactions that occurred between 1865 and 1873.\footnote{As the model is a static model, I use the average of the flows between those years.} The counterfactual calculates what trade would have taken place had Belgium, France, Greece, Italy, and Switzerland not joined the LMU.
 The difference between these two measures reveals the part of trade attributable to the LMU.